franciellevargas/OPCovidBR/Readme.md

 <h2 align="center"> OPCovid-pt: A Corpus for Aspect-Based Sentiment Analysis in Portuguese</h2>
 <br>
-<p align="justify"> The OPCovidBr is the first dataset of Twitter data annotated with fine-grained opinions and sentiment polarity in Brazilian Portuguese.
+<p align="justify"> The OPCovid-pt is a corpus of Twitter data on COVID-19 annotated with fine-grained opinions and sentiment polarity in Brazilian Portuguese.
 We extracted 1.800 Twitter during the COVID-19 pandemic and annotated the fine-grained opinions for each Twitter, as well as the binary document polarity (positive or negative). </p>

 <div align="center">